Group Guided Tours

 Are you part of a group who want that extra layer of stories behind our displays and objects?
 Book your Newcastle Museum Guided Tour and talk with staff who can tailor the tour to suit your interests and needs.
 To ensure you have the best experience possible at Newcastle Museum all groups need to book.
 This includes school, community and adult groups.

-Please call our Public Programs Officer on 02 4974 1422 or email firstname.lastname@example.org to ask about our programs and tours.
+Please call our Education Officer on 02 4974 1422 or email firstname.lastname@example.org to ask about our programs and tours.

 Self-guided Walking Tours

 There are some fantastic sites to explore around Newcastle that have historical or contemporary interest.

 Download the self-guided walking maps and take a trip through the city to discover our past, present and future.

 The Artist's City

 Newcastle has nurtured, supported and inspired generations of artists.
 Explore the city through their eyes.
 Visit the galleries that have displayed and celebrated their work.
 View examples of the extraordinary public art that populates the Newcastle landscape.
 This walking tour starts at Obelisk Park, one of the favourite drawing spots of Newcastle's most celebrated adopted artist, Margaret Olley.
 It concludes at Newcastle Art Gallery, home to a collection of more than 6100 works of art that belong to the people of Newcastle.